 How is Meal Plan paid for?

-The cost of Meal Plan is included in the residence fees charged for student accommodation.
+The cost of Meal Plan is included in your accommodation fee.
 The total residence fee including Meal Plan, will be clearly marked on the accommodation contract documentation.

 When completing the Payment Form the options to pay residence fees are either by: